 The responsibility for the dress and appearance of a student rests with that student and his parents/guardians.
-The student and his parents/guardians have the right to determine how the student dresses, providing the dress and grooming the building.
+The student and his parents/guardians have the right to determine how the student dresses, providing the dress and grooming

-- are not destructive to school property, - · comply with health and safety requirements,

-- Attire must not evidence membership or ٠ affiliation with a "gang" in any negative sense of the term. - Appropriate, safe shoes must be worn at all times. - Attire must not be immodest, obscene, profane, lewd, vulgar, indecent or offensive.
-Clothing that inappropriately exposes body parts is not permitted.
-Students will not expose undergarments.
+- are not destructive to school property, - · comply with health and safety requirements, - don't interfere with the educational proce - Attire must not evidence membership or affiliation with a "gang" in any negative sense of the term. - Appropriate, safe shoes must be worn at all times. - Attire must not be immodest, obscene, profane, lewd, vulgar, indecent or offensive. - Clothing that inappropriately exposes body parts is not permitted.
+Students will not